petersunmk/PredictHeartDisease/README.md

 ## 6. Experimentation

-   Furether to do : Try a better/ other model, Like XGBoost
+Further to do: Try a better/ other models, Like XGBoost to see whether the accurate prediction may arrive 95% plus